 The model begins by assuming an even distribution of monthly slaughter thereby yielding an average slaughter date at mid-month.
-Gilt retention is added to barrow and gilt slaughter to arrive at the total inventory of deducted from the average slaughter weight to arrive at the average weight of market-weight hogs on the first day of the month.
-Total which corresponds to the age of the pigs on the month's first day.
-This procedure of deducting one month's growth and adding death losses to
+Gilt retention is added to barrow and gilt slaughter to arrive at the total inventory of market-weight hogs for each mid-month day.
+One-half month's growth is then deducted from the average slaughter weight to arrive at the average weight of the month's market-weight hogs on the first day of the month. market-weight hogs is then multiplied by one plus the death loss from Table 1 which corresponds to the age of the pigs on the month's first day. yields an adjusted inventory figure for the first day of the month. procedure of deducting one month's growth and adding death losses to This